 It will highlight passive voice, complex sentences, and other suggestions for improvement.

 The reading level score is also very important.

-B2B copy doesn’t have to be made so only NASA scientists can understand it.
+B2B copy doesn’t have to be overly complicated.

 Try to aim for a grade 4–8 reading level.

 This way, you reach a larger audience and make copy easy to flow through.

 Final thoughts on B2B copywriting

 If you sell to other businesses, it’s critical to deliver good sales copy that communicates the value you offer and converts more leads.

 It’s not uncommon to see B2B brands lack effective sales copy, and unsurprisingly, they aren’t generating the kind of revenue they could be.